 Pioneer electronic DJ, musician and producer Paul van Dyk has released a new album.
-It’s titled “From Then On”.
-I caught up with him before his tour.
+It’s titled “From Then On.”
+We caught up with him before his tour.

 Paul van Dyk: You can’t really put it into music but life in general is my biggest inspiration and, obviously, my view on life and everything that I experience has changed, let’s say.
 A walk through the park now has a very different meaning than before, because I was in a wheelchair for a few weeks and I didn’t know if I would ever be able to walk again.
 Now taking a walk, little details in life have a more intense meaning so, therefore, a more intense influence on my music.

-Host: And one of your tracks from your new album “From Then On” is “I Am Alive.
+MMK: And one of your tracks from your new album, “From Then On,” is “I Am Alive.”

 Music: “I Am Alive” (From Then On)

-Paul van Dyk: I always considered myself as an artist and foremost I’m a musician.
-And my favourite music is electronic music and the most common way to present it is the DJing or, should we say, was the Djing.
+PvD: I always considered myself as an artist and foremost I’m a musician.
+And my favorite music is electronic music and the most common way to present it is the DJ-ing or, should we say, was the DJ-ing.
 ‘Cause, as soon as it was possible to take studio equipment on stage, to take production elements on stage into performance, I did that.
 Meanwhile, to the point that I have keyboards, sequencers, computers and all that kind of stuff on stage – that enables me to be really intact, to compose a track from scratch.
 That’s something, that’s a great challenge from an artistic point of view with every single show, because I am not just putting in a USB stick or a CD and pressing play.
 There’s so much more to take care of and that’s actually very exciting to me.

-Host: I’ve lived in LA have a few friends there and they tell me Germans can’t dance.
+MMK: I’ve lived in LA and have a few friends there and they tell me Germans can’t dance.

-Paul van Dyk: Oh well, I am the best jumper on the dance floor that you can possibly imagine.
+PvD: Oh well, I am the best jumper on the dance floor that you can possibly imagine.
 If you listen to my music, it’s very energetic.
-It’s 138 BPM (beats per minute) and faster.
+It’s 138 bpm (beats per minute) and faster.
 It’s more about jumping than having proper moves, so for me it works.